jci-public/numerics/README.md

 <div id='compose-units'/>

 ### Composing Units
-Units are highly composable, meaning that expressions of configured units are encouraged rather than overspecifying.
+Units are highly composable, meaning that expressions of configured units are encouraged rather than over specifying.
 For example, we may choose to define a meter and a second, but acceleration can just be composed as m / s ^ 2!
 Of course, any string can contain these expressions, but the implementation also offers garbage free operators to help combine existing units.